-I this example only the six first months of the year are shown and pivoted, namely January to June, it’s easy to project to the end of the year by simply adding the next months.
+In the other hand, if we don’t want to have any aggregation in the new results lines, then we need exactly one line per column created.
+In the example below we do a pivot with an aggregation and we use the average function.
+And only the six first months of the year are used and pivoted, namely January to June.
+It’s easy to extend to the end of the year by adding the next 6 months.
 To do so, just copy/paste the data creation and query, and add the missing months.

-Before trying the query, create the sample table with this T-SQL script, simply copy and paste it to your SSMS window.
+Before building the query, create the sample table with this T-SQL script, simply copy and paste it to your SSMS window.

 -- If table exits, drop it IF exists( SELECT 1 FROM sys.objects WHERE object_id = object_id(N'[dbo].[SALES]') AND type in (N'U') ) BEGIN DROP TABLE [dbo].[SALES] END GO -- SALES table creation CREATE table [dbo].[SALES] ( [MONTH] NVARCHAR(20), [AMOUNT] NUMERIC(5) ) GO -- Insert first sales amount for each month INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'January', 1000) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'February', 2000) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'March', 3000) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'April', 4000) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'May', 5000) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'June', 6000) -- Insert second sales amount for each month INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'January', 1100) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'February', 2200) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'March', 3300) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'April', 4400) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'May', 5500) INSERT INTO dbo.SALES ( MONTH, AMOUNT ) VALUES ( N'June', 6600) -- Check inserted data SELECT * FROM dbo.SALES;

-- Selection of the result column and the months, each column called explicitly.
+- A selection of the aggregated column and the months, each column called explicitly.

 - The sub-query with the original selection of data.

-- The PIVOT() itself with the AVG() function.
+- The PIVOT itself using the AVG aggregation function.

 SELECT 'Average SALES' AS [SALES_PER_MONTH], [January], [February], [March], [April], [May], [June] FROM ( SELECT [MONTH], [AMOUNT] FROM dbo.SALES ) AS SourceTable PIVOT ( AVG(AMOUNT) FOR MONTH IN ([January], [February], [March], [April], [May],[June]) ) AS PivotTable;